henriquesd/CleanArchitectureCQRS/README.md

 - **Event Handlers**
 - **Specifications**
 - **Validators** - Any kind of validators that you need for your domain, using something like Fluent Validation, Enums or Smart Enums (that are classes that sort of act like enums).
-- Custom Guards- Simple validators you do make sure your system is in a consistent state, and you could create your own custom ones that you reuse that apply to your domain model.
+- **Custom Guards** - Simple validators you do make sure your system is in a consistent state, and you could create your own custom ones that you reuse that apply to your domain model.

+### Infrastructure Project
+In the Infrastructure Project is where all the things that communicate with external stuffs are.
+This project it's the only place in the system that's know something about data access.

-### What belongs to the Infrastructure Project:
+#### What belongs to the Infrastructure Project:
 - **Repositories**
 - **DbContext classes**
 - **Cached Repositories**